Kody House: Playing career

 In 2014, House began playing rugby league for the Gladstone Raiderettes.

 In 2015, while playing for the Calliope Roosters, House made her debut for Queensland in a 4–all draw with New South Wales.

-On 23 September 2017, she made her Test debut for Australia, scoring a try in a 42–4 win over Papua New Guinea.
+On 23 September 2017, she made her debut for Australia, scoring a try in a 42–4 win over Papua New Guinea.

 In June 2018, House represented Queensland Country at the inaugural Women's National Championships.
 On 14 June 2018, House signed one of 40 historic WNRL Elite contracts across the competition (4 Teams) hers with the Brisbane Broncos for the inaugural season of the NRL Women's Premiership.
 Injury prevented House from debuting or making an impact on the 2018 NRL Women's season until Round 3, where she made her debut for the Broncos, scoring a try in a 32–10 win over the New Zealand Warriors.

 In 2020, House joined Ipswich Brothers in the QRL Women's Premiership.